Recent Examples of marijuana from the Web

-Origin of MARIJUANA
+Origin and Etymology of marijuana

-Seen & Heard
+Seen and Heard

 What made you want to look up marijuana?
 Please tell us where you read or heard it (including the quote, if possible).